circleci/circleci-docs/jekyll/_cci2/high-availability.md

 description: "Configuring High Availability for CircleCI 2.0"
 ---

-**Note: To use this configuration, your CircleCI license must include support for high availability.
-Please contact your Customer Success Manager if you'd like to set up a High Availability Installation on CircleCI 2.0.**

 This document describes how to to set up a highly available CircleCI 2.0 installation in the following sections:

 * TOC
 {:toc}

+## Prequisites

+Before you configure an existing CircleCI installation for high availability, you must update your license by contacting the Customer Success Manager on your account or by [opening a support ticket](https://support.circleci.com/hc/en-us/requests/new).
+Configuring an existing CircleCI installation for HA without updating the license through the CircleCI customer success team is **not** supported.

 ## Overview